-- A handle to the Open identifying a directory. - The maximum output buffer it will accept. - A Boolean indicating whether the directory should be monitored recursively.

-• The completion filter following the syntax specified in section 2.2.35, denoting which changes the application would like to be notified of.
+- A handle to the Open identifying a directory. - The maximum output buffer it will accept. - A Boolean indicating whether the directory is monitored recursively. - The completion filter following the syntax specified in section 2.2.35, denoting which changes the application would like to be notified of.